ljdoig/Buddhabrot/README.md

-# Buddhabrot - a ghostly probability distribution related to the Mandelbrot stet
+# Buddhabrot - a ghostly probability distribution related to the Mandelbrot set

 ![Buddhabrot False-colour](./examples/FalseColour.png)